 can't mouse in

-the elegant flower
+Your erudition the elegant flower of which

-my blue chicory
+my blue chicory at scrub end of campus ditch

 illuminates